Trickybutshruti/Connect-Dev/README.md

 - Node.js (v16 or higher)
 - npm or yarn
-- MetaMask or any Web3 wallet
+- Required MetaMask to work
 - Git

 ## 🔧 Installation